 How do you apply translucent powder?

-Dip into the powder with a powder brush, dust off the excess with a tap or two, and then apply as needed, says Scibelli.
-He says, typically, you would apply it towards the end of your makeup regime.
-“For a more targeted application, use a skinnier brush so you can zero in on specific areas.”
+Dip a powder brush into the powder, dust off the excess with a tap or two, and then apply as needed, says Scibelli.
+“For a more targeted application, use a skinnier brush so you can zero in on specific areas,” he says.

 Is translucent powder the same as setting powder?